-If you know me, you know that I am an avid gamer.
-I love me some Mario brothers.
+If you know me, you know that I am an avid video gamer.
 I even like reading and writing about games from time to time.
 I’m an “enthusiast”.
-It’s a fun hobby that has been a big part of my life since I was in my elementary years.
-And, believe it or not, there are games today that offer depth, story, character, and context in ways that just boggle my mind!
+It’s a fun hobby that has been a big part of my life since I was in elementary school.
+And in 2013 – there are games that offer depth, story, character, and context in ways that are just downright impressive!
 They can be SO good, so fun, so rewarding (to me anyway).
 I truly love to play deep and engaging video games, the same way a literature nut may love Hamlet.
-Yes, I am a total nerd, and I have come to accept this about myself. 🙂
+Yes, I can be a total nerd, and I accept this about myself. 🙂

 I desire for youth to have clarity of faith and to experience a deep relationship with God …. but how do we get people there?
-Again, students (and adults) often don’t instinctually desire depth with God.
-Their soul specifically desires it and longs for it because we are all created to know and love God AND to be known and loved by God in this way… but often the youth (and many adults in our churches) don’t know or understand this truth about themselves.
+Again, students (and adults) often don’t instinctually desire depth and relationship with God.
+But at a subterranean level, deep down just like all of us… their soul specifically desires it and longs for it because we are all created to know and love God AND to be known and loved by God in this way… but often the youth (and many adults in our churches) don’t know or understand this truth about themselves.
 So they seek to fulfill that deep desire in the wrong (less worthy) places.
 People want depth because their soul desires to connect with God, someone deeper and greater than themselves…. but quite often they don’t cognitively know that their true desire can only be met by knowing God, by going deep with him.
-Their desires often get hijacked by the enemy, by the distractions and temptations of our world.
-We hear countless messages in our lives telling us about what will quench our deep longing and desires in this life.
-How has that gone for us as a culture so far?
+Their desires often get hijacked by the enemy, by the distractions and temptations we find around us.
+We hear countless messages and advertisements that tell us about what will quench our deep longing and desires in this life.
+How has that worked out for us as a culture so far?

 This is partly why students often survey the offerings at our churches and youth ministries and laugh.
 They don’t see how a pizza party, a Christian concert, a game night, a trip to a theme park, or even various organized acts of community service ultimately add any depth and significance to their life.
 It may make them feel good, they may make friends, they may end up with wonderful shared experiences (and photos to prove it!), and they may even do a lot of good for God’s Kingdom in the process through the way they serve and meet the needs of others through various service projects.